 Louise Turpin and her husband kept their 13 children prisoner for the majority of their lives — feeding them once a day, bathing them once a year — and now the couple faces life in prison.

 Louise Turpin currently sits in a California jail.
-The 50-year-old mother and wife is awaiting a trial date that could see her imprisoned for 25 years to life.
+The 50-year-old mother and wife was sentenced to life in prison in February 2019.

-Together with her husband, David, who is facing the same fate in court, Louise Turpin had secretly kept her 13 children in captivity for years — possibly even decades.
+Together with her husband David, Louise Turpin had secretly kept her 13 children in captivity for years — possibly even decades.

 Some of the kids were so isolated from society that they barely knew what medicine or police were, upon finally being rescued from their false imprisonment after one child managed to escape and alert police in January 2018.